Itamichan/CG_photography/testing/testing.md

 ### Conclusion

 From the gathered data we can conclude that for future releases we need to keep in mind  that our users primarily use such browsers as Chrome and Firefox.
-As well, as that they prefer desktop to mobiles.
+As well, as that they prefer desktop devices to mobile.

 The conclusion should be perceived with skepticism considering that at the moment only 29 new users visited the web page.